How to achieve an ERP implementation in 6 months …. or less

 Our FlexSafe methodology framework incorporates experience and best practice to ensure the key pillars of business are taken into consideration and delivered:

-• Cost: reduce cost by automating tasks and processes where possible, enabling stakeholders to engage in higher-value activities for the organisation.
-Implementation cost is also reduced by delivering training to stakeholders during deployment rather than running time-consuming sessions at the end of the project
+• Cost: Reduce cost by automating tasks and processes where possible, enabling stakeholders to engage in higher-value activities and delivering to stakeholders during deployment.

 • Risk: reduce the risk of missed or inaccurate data by connecting all relevant systems and providing accurate real-time information to the right stakeholders in the right format